Policy Plan

 • Emily's Hope, a nonprofit right here in South Dakota, has a K-12 prevention curriculum designed as an age-appropriate, classroom-ready prevention approach.

-"We should Ian to make evidence-based prevention curriculum available to every school district, including tribal schools, starting where communities request it."
-Austin Hoffman.
+• "We should plan to make evidence-based prevention curriculum available to every school district, including tribal schools, starting where communities request it." — Austin Hoffman

-Intensive inpatient treatment facility bed number in South Dakota are lacking.
-This is especially true in rural areas and on Indian Reservations.
+Intensive inpatient treatment facility bed numbers in South Dakota are lacking — especially in rural areas and on Indian Reservations.
 With 90% of inmates having a substance abuse issue, solving this problem should be a top priority.

-B. Utilize Substance Abuse and Mental Health Administration grants for continued operations for existing and new treatment facilities.
+• Utilize Substance Abuse and Mental Health Administration grants for continued operations.

 • A total of $24.4 million in grants are available under this program.